stevenabaco/social-media-dashboard-with-theme-switcher/README.md

 ### Useful resources

-- [stackOverflow](https://stackoverflow.com/users/13629204/steven-abaco) - The stackOverlow website helped me with solving some of the CSS issues I had with linking the images to be properly renedered when using the background image for a div, instead of loading a seperate image.
-I highly recommend developers use this resource.
+- [stackOverflow](https://stackoverflow.com/users/13629204/steven-abaco) - The stackOverlow website helped me with solving some of the CSS challenges I had useing the variables to change colors for different theme states.

 ## Author